 If you signed up to a pay monthly handset contract or SIM-only plan with EE on or after 7 July 2021, you’ll have to pay for its Roam Abroad Pass.

 It works as a 30-day rolling add-on.
-But if you have an 'All Rounder' or 'Full Works' plan with EE, you can select the Roam Abroad Pass as an Inclusive Extra, so you won't need to pay anything extra.
+If you have EE's 'All Rounder' plan, it comes with inclusive EU roaming, while the 'Full Works' plan includes both EU and worldwide roaming - you won't need to pay anything extra.

 O2 roaming charges in the EU